The European MSM Internet Survey

 - Coordination of questionnaire update, translation and consolidation

-- Upload of all 32 (if fully covered) language versions
+- Upload of up to 32 (if fully covered) language versions

 - Hosting of the multi-language questionnaires